Chip in $25 today to help send Jason to Harrisburg

 Jason Landau Goodman for State Representative

-An environmental attorney, civil rights advocate, and community organizer with over 15 years of senior experience — ready to be a relentless fighter for Lower Merion, Whitemarsh, and Narberth.
+An environmental attorney, civil rights advocate, and community organizer with over 15 years of senior experience in Harrisburg — ready to be a relentless fighter for Lower Merion, Whitemarsh, and Narberth.

 "The platform of a State Representative belongs to the people."